AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr-intgrtns-limits.md

 ---
-title: Are there any integrations I can't use with the SQL Report Builder?
+title: Are there any integrations I cannot use with the SQL Report Builder?
 zendesk_id: 360016506592
 ---